ZenMoore/NoahBone/README.md

 The configuration is set in the .conf file or .yaml file.

 ## About
-[ZenMoore@BUAA](https://github.com/ZenMoore) is a junior, supervised by Prof. Zhoujun Li.<br>
+[ZenMoore@BUAA](https://github.com/ZenMoore) is a senior, advised by Prof. Zhoujun Li.
-This project is to exercise my own code ability, so as to adapt to the follow-up research and development work, and hope to be made public as a library of collection.